Southeastern to collect discarded Christmas trees to enhance wetlands

 by: Rene Abadie

-Southeastern scientists at the university's Turtle Cove Environmental Research Station, located on Pass Manchac between lakes Pontchartrain and Maurepas, use the discarded trees to help build up marshland in areas that have been impacted by erosion and other factors.
+Southeastern scientists at Turtle Cove use the discarded trees to help build up marshland in areas that have been impacted by erosion and other factors, said Moreau.

-A new partner in the project is the Southeastern Sustainability Center on North Oak St., which will serve as a drop-off point for area residents to leave their used Christmas trees.
-Traditional partners include the city of Hammond and Middendorfs Restaurant in Manchac, as drop-off sites.
-In addition, Lowes in Hammond again will donate unsold trees.
+Partnering in the project for the third year is the Southeastern Sustainability Center on North Oak Street, which will serve as a drop-off point for area residents to leave their used Christmas trees.
+Other partners include the city of Hammond and Middendorf’s Restaurant in Manchac, as drop-off sites.

 Trees can be dropped off beginning Dec.
-26 from 7 a.m. to 3:30 p.m. at the Hammond Maintenance facility, 18104 Hwy.
-190 next to Piggly Wiggly Super Market, and at the Southeastern Sustainability Center, 2101 North Oak Street, beginning Jan.
+26 through Mardi Gras from 7 a.m. to 3:30 p.m. at the Hammond Maintenance facility, 18104 Hwy.
+190, next to Piggly Wiggly Super Market.
+The Southeastern Sustainability Center, 2101 North Oak Street, will collect trees beginning Jan.
 5 through the end of the month from 7 a.m. to 4 p.m.
 Monday through Thursday and 8 to 10 a.m. on Friday.
-Moreau said a Turtle Cover drop off site will also be maintained at Middendorfs Restaurant.
+Moreau said a Turtle Cove trailer drop off site will also be maintained at Middendorf’s Restaurant.

-He said the City of Hammond will provide transport of collected trees to the Turtle Cove boat house parking lot area in Manchac where they will be stored until they are deployed in the marshes.
+He said the City of Hammond will provide transport of collected trees to the Turtle Cove Galva Canal parking lot area in Manchac where they will be stored until they are deployed in the marshes.

-No flocked trees will be accepted, and all trees should be stripped of any ornaments, lights, or tinsel.
+No flocked trees will be accepted, and all trees should be stripped of any ornaments, lights, tinsel and stands.

 Moreau said the benefits of the tree recycling program include protection against shoreline erosion, building of land to offset subsidence and sea-level rise, creation of new habitats for plants and animals and reducing waste going to landfills.